 - A more powerful King than the one she had

 Marie Anne lent on the King, persuading him to build up his power, go to war and actually join the battle as a true military leader.

-In return King Louis gave Marie the title of duchess, a HUGE pension.
+In return King Louis gave Marie the title of duchess and a HUGE pension.

 But becoming the top mistress would be a little more difficult…after all, the woman in the role was Louise, Marie Anne’s own sister…

-And Marie Anne was resolute she was kicking her sister off the top spot.
+Marie Anne was resolute she was gonna kick her sister off the top spot.